Ezward/Stepper28BYJ48/README.md

 ## Notes:
 This library is written specifically to drive the 28BYJ-48 stepper motor using the ULN2003 controller board with minimal code.
-It supports 3 stepping
-modes:
+Stepper motors work by enegizing coils in the motor to attract to internally placed magnets.
+By energizing the coils in a specific pattern, the coils are attracted from magnet to magnet, thus turning the spindle.
+The 28BYJ-48 stepper motor supports 3 stepping modes (3 coil energizing patterns):
 - **Wave stepping mode** engages 1 of the 4 coils at each step, creating a 4 step sequence or approximately 2048 steps per revolution of the output spindle (see blow for details).
 Because only one coil at a time in energized,